Rdatatable/data.table/README.md

   7. Better fix to `fread`'s `check.names` argument using `make.names()`, [#1027](https://github.com/Rdatatable/data.table/issues/1027).
 Thanks to @DavidArenberg for spotting the issue with the previous fix using `make.unique()`.

   8. Fixed explanation of `skip` argument in `?fread` as spotted by @aushev, [#1425](https://github.com/Rdatatable/data.table/issues/1425).

+  9. Run `install_name_tool` when building on OS X to ensure that the install name for datatable.so matches its filename.
+Fixes [#1144](https://github.com/Rdatatable/data.table/issues/1144).
+Thanks to @chenghlee for the PR.

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)